zhangou888/academic_oz/content/home/experience.md

   * Worked with project director in the construction of evaluation plans and monitored evaluation process
   * Assisted in establishing, monitoring, evaluating, developing and implementing strategies for project evaluation
   * Designed and developed online survey instruments through qualtrics for NSF program evaluation
-  * Compiled, cleaned, and analyzed quantitative/qualitative survey data for furthe analysis
+  * Compiled, cleaned, and analyzed quantitative/qualitative survey data for further analysis
   * Performed Portfolio Management campaign tracking and analysis
   * Developed& wrote summary reports of data analysis for multiple stakeholder audiencesand program staff
   * Created R script to score technology enhanced items